Flood Mythology of China: Sinking city

 This theme have some specific characteristics: one or two people were survived, the statue which was crying blood, and the whole city along with its citizens were sinking.
 The survivor(s) was being saved by the gods because of his/her benevolent acts; may be an old lady or a devoted son.
 The blood crying statue was often a stone lion statue, or sometimes tortoise statue.

 Other flood myths

 East Sea and Mulberry Field

 A less widespread flood myth involves the goddess Magu: this myth involves the cyclic rise and fall of the ocean level over the eons: sometimes the sea floor is under water; at other times, it turns into mulberry fields.
 However, the material about Magu seems to be distinct from the idea of a great flood upon the land of China.

 One tradition narrates Magu, a benevolent Taoist lady who lived on the second century.
-She was reclaiming a very wide seashore water bodies on Kiangsu and changing it into mulberry fields.
+She was reclaiming a very wide seashore water bodies on Jiangsu and changing it into mulberry fields.